masasam/dotfiles/README.md

 >Ctrl-u

-If you make a mistake on the letters, erase all with Ctrl-u
+If you make a mistake on the keyboard, erase all with Ctrl-u

 #### Install using yay